letierney/jemison-playbook/docs/introduction/contributing.md

 5. Add in a name for the target branch such as update-to-about-playbook.
 GitHub will show a tick box that will start a new pull request.
 We want this box to be ticked, so that your changes can be reviewed and applied.
 6. Click Propose Changes.
 7. You will be taken to a new pull request screen.
 Add a description to explain what the changes are about then click Create pull request.
 Without this information your pull request may be rejected.
-8. Copy the URL of the pull request and paste it in the [jemison-playbook](https://and-jemison.slack.com/archives/C02CEJ7JP40) channel on slack.
+8. Copy the URL of the pull request and paste it in the [jemison-playbook](https://and-jemison.slack.com/archives/C02CEJ7JP40) channel on slack tagging Carissa in your post.
 The URL should look like xxxxx.

 ### Editing using a code editor on your computer